alexgutscher26/Replivity2.0/SECURITY.md

    - Use environment variables for sensitive configuration

 3. **Browser Extension**
-   - Only install from official sources
+   - Only install from official browser stores (Chrome Web Store, Firefox Add-ons, etc.)
-   - Keep the extension updated
+   - Keep the extension updated to the latest version
    - Review permissions before installation
+   - Report suspicious behavior immediately
+   - Use extension only on trusted social media platforms

 ### For Developers